 TAB Efforts to Increase Diversity and Inclusion and Ethics

-in 2017 I worked with Andrea Goldsmith to champion and charter a permanent committee for Diversity and Inclusion within TAB.
-I helped draft the committee charter and navigated this new committee through the approval processes required within the TAB governance structures.
+In 2017, worked with Andrea Goldsmith to champion and charter a permanent committee for Diversity and Inclusion within TAB.
+Co-authored committee charter and navigated this new committee through the approval processes required within the TAB governance structures.
 This helped position TAB as a thought leader in this important area.

-This year I also worked with Nazanin Nassir-Gharb to help her form a TAB Sub-committee to examine the issues and associated policies around bullying and harassment.
-I remain committed, as do many of our volunteers, to the fair and ethical treatment of all volunteers and staff.
+This year worked with Nazanin Nassir-Gharb to help her form a TAB Sub-committee to examine the issues and associated policies around bullying and harassment.
+Remain committed, as do many of our volunteers, to the fair and ethical treatment of all volunteers and staff.
 Our mission should not allow for these types of distractions.

 Improvements to the Contracts Approval Process

 In response to increasing volunteer frustration with the complexities associated with the IEEE contracts approval process, established a volunteer led/staff partnered communication forum which was held during the 2018 TAB meeting series to discuss rationales and possible improvements to current contracts approval processes.
 The primary purpose of this forum was to explore issues related to the IEEE contracts, which included decision authority, workflow transparency, risk management, efficiency of execution, and change management.
 The outputs from this forum included documented rationale for the existing rules and risk avoidance measures as well as a set of recommendations and templates for improvement.